- Why track your calorie intake?

 - The top 3 food-tracking apps

 - The top 3 macro-tracking apps

-This article focuses on the first two points – calories and macronutrients.
-Diet is the most important part of reaching your goals whether you want to lose weight or gain muscle, monitoring what you eat is a must.
+Since diet is the most important part of reaching your fitness goals whether you want to lose weight or gain muscle, monitoring what you eat is a must.
 So tracking your macros along with calorie counting is vital to achieving the shape you desire.

-- Recording all those snacks and meals you’re having in a day can reveal some shocking news about your eating habits.
-Food tracking can help you to identify your bad habits that may be standing in between you and your weight loss goals.
+Besides this obvious reason, recording all those snacks and meals you’re having in a day can also reveal some unexpected surprises about your eating habits.
+Tracking your calories will help to identify your bad habits that may be standing in between you and your weight loss goals.

 A research review published in the Journal of the American Dietetic Association looked at 22 research studies that investigated the relationship between weight loss and food monitoring.
 Reviewers consistently found a positive association between successful weight loss and tracking food intake.

-When people embark on a diet, it is common for them to only monitor calories.
+Unfortunately, when people embark on a diet, it is common for them to only monitor calories.
 But the answer here is actually a big no-no, as calories are not everything.
 Solely focusing on calories can leave people feeling hungry, lacking energy, and being irritable.
 Monitoring macronutrients allows you to counteract these side effects.